AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

    * - Output Configuration Attribute
 	 - Type
-	 - JPEG-XL header data or explanation
+	 - JPEG XL header data or explanation
    * - ``oiio:dither``
      - int
      - If nonzero and outputting UINT8 values in the file from a source of